shadmanrakib/raycaster/README.md

 implemented a 3D view of the scene using the euclidean distances I got from raycasting.
 I've left the fisheye effect (distortion) because I thought it looked cool.
-It's possible to correct the distortion by using the perpendicular distance or by making sure to cast rays into the pixels of the camera plane instead of evenly spacing them out.
+It's possible to correct the distortion by casting rays into the pixels of the camera plane instead of evenly spacing them out.
+The euclidean distances returned should be converted to perpendicular distances with a bit of trignometry.

 ## Movement and Keybindings